Market Beliefs about Open vs. Closed AI: Analysis

 Open and closed model releases differ in more than just licensing: open models also tend to be further from the frontier, and Chinese labs are more likely than US labs to release models under open licenses.
 Thus it could be that the documented differences arise from correlated factors.
 Figure~\ref{fig:regression_other_splits} shows the equivalent tests when the sample of events is divided based on other factors, including whether the LMArena score is above or below median (panel A), whether the distance to the LMArena frontier at time of release is above or below median (panel B), whether forecasters anticipated date of AGI arrival shifts sooner or later around the date of model release (panel C), and the national origin of open models (panel D).
 None of these attributes explain differences consistently.

-Yet it would be reasonable to expect a dose response, whereby larger shifts in expectations correlate with larger changes in yields.
+It would be reasonable to expect that larger shifts in expectations correlate with larger changes in yields.
 However, if open and closed releases induce opposing effects, large positive expectation shifts could have counterveiling effects for the two types of releases.
 Figure~\ref{fig:regression_interacted_splits} thus considers the interaction.
-The point estimates suggest that releases that induce forecasters to anticipate sooner arrival of AGI have a more positive effect on 30-year treasury yields for open releases, and a stronger negative effect for closed releases.
+The point estimates suggest that releases that induce forecasters to anticipate sooner arrival of AGI have a very slightly more positive effect on 30-year treasury yields for open releases, and a stronger negative effect for closed releases.
 However, these estimates are extremely imprecise. \footnote{They also do not account for overlap with the categories omitted from the plot.}

 These results suggest that these associated factors are less likely to explain the opposing shifts.
+However, it is possible that these performance measures imperfectly capture the economic importance of a model, and that the heterogeneity I observe is driven by some other associated factor.